Gaetano Sciolari Chrome Tubes Floor Lamp

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: Also made as a ceiling light with 3,6 or 9 lamps, wall lamps and versions were made in brass.
+Other versions: Also made as a ceiling lamp with 3, 6 or 9 lamps, wall lamps and versions were made in brass.
 In the beginning of the 1980s they were also produced in white painted metal.

 Angelo Gaetano Sciolari